 Without proper care, ulcers that appear on the legs or feet may lead to more serious issues, including infections that may require amputation.
-The experienced team at North Atlanta Vascular Clinic, with offices in Johns Creek, Cumming, Roswell, and Lawrenceville, Georgia, specializes in vascular conditions that may lead to the development of ulcers and can provide the care you need to promote healing and prevent complications.
+The experienced team at North Atlanta Vascular Clinic, with offices in Suwanee, Cumming, Roswell, and Lawrenceville, Georgia, specializes in vascular conditions that may lead to the development of ulcers and can provide the care you need to promote healing and prevent complications.
 To get the help you need for your ulcers, call today or book an appointment online.Book Online

 Ulcers are wounds that are slow to heal and can appear anywhere on your body, inside and out.
 The experienced team at North Atlanta Vascular Clinic specializes in the diagnosis and management of venous ulcers, which are sores that develop on the legs or feet.